-I was interested to see how I would feel about Marseille as many people had told me it was a dirty, dangerous and depressing city, known for its skilled pick pocketers (is that a word?).
+I was interested to see how I would feel about Marseille.
+Many people had told me it was a dirty, dangerous and depressing city, known for its skilled pick pockets.
 However, with the sun shining and the girls in good form I enjoyed the atmosphere of the city as soon as we stepped off the bus.
 Nathalie took us to the Port where a local fish market added to the hustle and bustle of the locals and tourists trekking about.

 Next we walked to the MUCEM – Museum of the Civilisations of Europe and the Mediterranean – to take in the incredible design of the building and stunning scenery of the Mediterranean coastline.
 After the Museum we were meant to take a direct bus up to Notre Dame de la Garde but there was a protest in the centre city which made getting a bus difficult.
 I was however, able to see the Gendarmerie (like the ‘proper’ Police) for the first time, who were keeping an eye on the protest.

 Finally tracking down the right bus after a peaceful ferry ride across the Port, we arrived at Notre Dame.
-The Basilica sat high above the city and so as you can imagine the view was spectacular, with the red bricked roofs stretching out in front of us.
-The Basilica was huge and had an interesting striped pattern covering it,which I considered to be quite contemporary considering it was built in 1214 and then restored back in the 15th century.
+The Basilica sat high above the city and so as you can imagine the view was spectacular, with thousands of red brick roofs stretching out in front of us.
+The Basilica was huge and had a crazy striped pattern covering it.
+Quite contemporary considering it was built in 1214 and then restored back in the 15th century.

-To end the perfect day of adventuring around Marseille, I was invited to a birthday party at my French friend’s apartment (the one who did an exchange to Canterbury Uni!).
-It was great fun making more French friends and hearing their experiences of their year’s abroad,which is compulsory in French 3rd year!
+To end the perfect day of adventuring, I was invited to a birthday party at my French friend’s apartment (the one who did an exchange to Canterbury Uni!).
+It was great fun making more French friends and hearing their experiences of their year’s abroad, which is compulsory in French 3rd year!
 A cheeky late night Gelato on the way home topped it all off.